Bluelightning26/True-False-Trivia/README.md

   - 8 questions to pull from per genre

+- Gives correct answer when incorrect
+  - Helps the user learn while using the program

 - Random Question chosen pool every time
   - over 50 questions in entire pool

 - Methods employed
   - Code is reusable + repeatable
   - Swing can perform

 - A lot more :) Dig around the [source code](src/Trivia.java) to see!